vsn011/bas_challenge/README.md

 After we have performed Data healtcheck, we proceed to the second stage load where we join tables.

 1. Employee table is added to the TimeBooking table by left join ( on	e."Employee ID" = tb."Employee ID" and tb."Date" between e."StartDate" and e."EndDate")
+While performing join, by using PostgreSQL Select Distinct ON ("Employee ID","SLA","Date","Hours"), we filter out duplicate entries from TimeBooking table.
+At the same time we aggregate data on a daily level per employee by doing sum of Hours column from the same table.

+For detailed code see timebooking_staging.sql file.

+2.

 Data Validation